 Activity Activity Actions Outline Evidence that supports this approach Challe nge numbe r(s) addres sed A quality program of ambitious CPD rooted in classroom practice to develop the quality of teaching through bespoke targeted training aimed at teachers at all stages of their teaching careers Lead an ECT program for Early Career Teachers with the aim of them becoming outstanding practitioners by the end of the academic year.
-To develop our tri-coaching model with all teachers who are at different stages in their careers - matched to highly effective coaches who will support them to consolidate their performance at outstanding To further develop Leaders in Education to work in school and develop further experience through outreach work.
+To develop our tri-coaching model with all teachers who are at different stages in their careers - matched to highly effective coaches who will support them to consolidate their performance at outstanding To further develop Specialist Leaders in Education to work in school and develop further experience through outreach work.
 To continue to implement our accelerated leadership program investing in and supporting ALPs development into leaders of the future Good to outstanding teaching is the greatest lever schools have to improve outcomes for disadvantaged children Retaining outstanding practitioners through professional development ensures disadvantaged pupils have the best quality of teaching on offer.
 Using consistently outstanding leaders and teachers to specialise in an area, allows us to plan a rigorous and effective CPD programme.
 The Leaders of Learning on the Accelerated Leadership Programme will lead the PP strategy in school together with the HOS.
 1, 2 and 3 To promote outstanding Behaviour for Learning attitudes in order to raise wellbeing and attainment Set high expectations for behaviour and behaviour for learning attitudes through our behaviour policy, the British values, our SMCS offer and worship practices.
-Refer to this vision and values in theory and practise to communicate them to all our stakeholders - working together with parents and carers to create consistency Teach children how to think and make 'good' choices through our rigorous behaviour and personal development programme, supports children to learn how choices affect them and others Positive Behaviour for Learning brings together the whole-school community to contribute to developing a positive, safe and supportive learning culture.
-The positive approach to behaviour assists schools to improve social, emotional, behavioural and academic outcomes for children.
-When behaviour for learning is excellent, teachers and students have more time 2
+Refer to this vision and values in theory and practise to communicate them to all our stakeholders - working together with parents and carers to create consistency Teach children how to think and make 'good' choices through our rigorous behaviour and personal development programme, supports children to learn how choices affect them and others and academic outcomes for children.
+When 2

-Recognising effort and success works as a motivator to do well, celebrating achievement at every opportunity to focus on relationships, classroom instruction, teaching and learning. -- -- --
+Recognising effort and success works as a motivator to do well, celebrating achievement at every opportunity classroom instruction, teaching and learning. -- --- --